Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How do I confirm there are no liens in Playa del Carmen right now?

-The standard way to confirm there are no liens or encumbrances on a property in Playa del Carmen is to request an official lien-free certificate (certificado de libertad de gravamen) through the RPPC registry, usually via your notary or lawyer.
+The standard way to confirm there are no liens on a Playa del Carmen property is to request a registry certificate and have the notary or lawyer compare it with the deed and seller documents.

 How do I check zoning and permitted use in Playa del Carmen right now?